Free Dev Day — June 25 — Virtual

 CREATE OR REPLACE STREAM stg_orders_strm ON TABLE DEV_LZ.TPCH_ORDERS_SYS.stg_orders;

 Note the use of two different roles here.
-You are effectively acting as a data engineer for two domains.
+We are effectively acting as a data engineer for two domains.
 Domains are not teams.
-A single person can have multiple functional roles, which are like "wearing different hats."
+A single person can have multiple functional roles, akin to "wearing different hats."
 In a real-world scenario, we're likely working with subject matter experts and getting approval from leaders specific to either the Sales & Marketing domain (perhaps the CRO, or VP of Sales), or the Customer Service domain (perhaps the CCO, or VP of Customer Success).
 The process is similar, but the specific people are often different.

 Step 4: LZ - Simulating New Data into the Landing Zone